Three Minute Thesis competition

 The Three Minute Thesis (3MT®) is an academic competition for research students that provides an excellent opportunity for them to consolidate their ideas and methods for a non-specialist audience in order to practice their public engagement skills.

-"I'm now a much better speaker and it gave me to confidence I needed."
+"I'm now a much better speaker and it gave me the confidence I needed."
 Previous Participant

 Anyone who is active in a PhD, MPhil or MRes or any other research programme (at any stage, including thesis under submission) will be eligible to participate in 3MT, as long as the degree is at least two thirds research.
 Taught postgraduate students and graduates are not eligible.

 Participants present their research verbally in just three minutes with related content presented on one PowerPoint slide.
 Heats take place in each of the four colleges and one winner and two runners-up from each of the four heats go through to the Grand Final.
-In their presentations, participants should explain what their research is about, how they intend to carry out their research and why their research matters.
+In their presentations, participants should explain:

 The heats usually take place in early March each year.
 Keep an eye on this page, the Researcher Development Blog and Twitter for more details.
 You can also follow 3MT Glasgow on Facebook.